Zwaantje Hans-Stokman's Hof

 In the past, sand carpets were a common sight in many farmhouses in the province of Drenthe.
 Up until the beginning of the last century, farmers here did not have carpets and floor-coverings.
 Floors in the various rooms consisted of large pieces of Bentheim sandstone and blue and red tiles.
 Once a week the farmer’s wife would decorate one of the bare floors with fine sand to make a ‘sand carpet’.
 In this way she could display her artistic talent.
 All kinds of figures were spread out to form a complete patterned carpet, a real work of art.
 The farmhouse kitchen then looked its Sunday best.

 People in Schoonebeek have continued to honour this traditional custom up to the present day.
 In this ‘sand-strewn’ farmhouse you can see the skill which it requires and even try it yourself.
-The farmhouse is also home to an exhibition about oil drilling in this area.
+The farmhouse is also home to a permanent exhibition about the oil production that was very important for this area.

 April to September from 13:00 to 17:00